BlockchainCommons/Gordian/MacOS/README.md

 If there is an exisiting `bitcoin.conf` in your `datadir` then *Bitcoin Standup.app* will simply check for and add `rpccredentials` if they are missing.

-Once the app has completely installed and launched Bitcoin, it will present a *Quick Connect QR code* which can be used to securely link your full node remotely over Tor to other devices, such as the iOS application[StandUp-Remote](https://testflight.apple.com/join/OQHyL0a8) and [Fully Noded](https://github.com/FontaineDenton/StandUp-Remote).
+Once the app has completely installed and launched Bitcoin, it will present a *Quick Connect QR code* which can be used to securely link your full node remotely over Tor to other devices, such as the iOS application[StandUp-Remote](https://testflight.apple.com/join/OQHyL0a8) and [StandUp-Remote](https://github.com/FontaineDenton/StandUp-Remote).

 The app currently relies on initial installation of [Strap.sh](https://github.com/MikeMcQuaid/strap/) to install basic development tools before installing `tor` and `bitcoin-qt`.
 This tool also does some basic hardening of your Macintosh including turning on FileVault (the full-disk encryption services offered in macOS), turning on your Mac firewall, and turning off Java.
 Future versions of *Bitcoin Standup* will integrate *Strap.sh* features directly to offer additional macOS hardening configuration options.